Reden Celda

-Reden Marimon Celda is a Filipino professional basketball player.
+Reden Marimon Celda is a Filipino former professional basketball player.
 He played college basketball at the National University.
 He was drafted by the NLEX Road Warriors at the 2014 PBA draft.

 Professional career

 Celda was drafted eight overall by the NLEX Road Warriors in the 2016 PBA draft.
 Nine days after the draft, on November 8, he, along with Rob Reyes and Jeckster Apinan, was traded to the Mahindra Floodbuster for Bradwyn Guinto and Chito Jaime.
 He became a free agent after the 2021 season.

 In October 2022, Celda signed a one-conference contract with the NLEX Road Warriors, the team that originally drafted him.
 Prior to him signing with NLEX, Celda played with the Zamboanga Family's Brand Sardines of the Maharlika Pilipinas Basketball League (MPBL).

 On May 30, 2023, Celda, along with Tzaddy Rangel, was traded to the Phoenix Super LPG Fuel Masters for Ben Adamos.
 However, he never played a game for the team.